powsybl/powsybl-open-rao/docs/algorithms/marmot.md

 This allows MARMOT to find combinations of preventive and curative topological actions for all timestamps with a strategy which is way more efficient that if they were tried at random.

-When the topological actions for all timestamps were retrieved, they are applied on their respective network and a **global intertemporal linear optimization** is carried out to fine-tune the set-points of all linear actions (PSTs, injections, redispatching, ...) and smooth them out over time such that they respect the provided intertemporal constraints.
+When the topological actions for all timestamps are retrieved, they are applied on their respective network and a **global intertemporal linear optimization** is carried out to fine-tune the set-points of all linear actions (PSTs, injections, redispatching, ...) and smooth them out over time such that they respect the provided intertemporal constraints.